TMF (UK & Ireland): Replacement and closure

 On 14 October 2009, MTV Networks announced plans to replace TMF with a new music and comedy channel.
 Viva replaced TMF on 26 October 2009.

 The final music video that was shown on TMF was Whitney Houston's "Million Dollar Bill" at around 5:55 am on 26 October 2009.
-After this, the channel showed its Noggin children's strand, which aired since the launch of TMF.
-This then faded into a promo consisting of music videos at 9 am.
-The last video played on the promo programme Up Your Video was Cheryl Cole's "Fight For This Love" at about 3:55 pm on 26 October 2009.
+After this, the channel showed its Noggin children's strand, which continued on Viva until March 2010.
+It then showed a promo consisting of music videos at 9 am.
+The last video played on the promo programme Up Your Video was Cheryl Cole's "Fight For This Love" at 3:55 pm on 26 October 2009.